-- ·Horizontal principles relating to the Charter of Fundamental Rights of the European Union, the elimination of inequalities, the promotion of gender equality, and the fight against discrimination based on sex, racial or ethnic origin, religion or belief, disability, age or sexual orientation shall be taken into account and applied in the design and implementation of the proposed actions.
-Application will include the special selection criteria, monitoring through Project Reports and evaluation objectives. - ·The types of actions will contribute to SDG's 8 and 12. - •The types of actions have been assessed as compatible with the DNSH principle since they are not expected to have any significant negative environmental impact due to their nature. - •The types of actions will contribute to SDG's 8 and 12.
+- Horizontal principles relating to the Charter of Fundamental Rights of the European Union, the elimination of inequalities, the promotion of gender equality, and the fight against discrimination based on sex, racial or ethnic origin, religion or belief, disability, age or sexual orientation shall be taken into account and applied in the design and implementation of the proposed actions.
+Application will include the special selection criteria, monitoring through Project Reports and evaluation objectives. - The types of actions will contribute to SDG's 8 and 12. - "The types of actions have been assessed as compatible with the DNSH principle since they are not expected to have any significant negative environmental impact due to their nature.